Anyone who has been paying attention will note that large-scale nature-related disasters are increasing.

 “I love to think of nature as an unlimited broadcasting station, through which God speaks to us every hour, if we will only tune in,” wrote George Washington Carver, the distinguished 20th-century scientist.
 Ralph Waldo Emerson believed that “the glory of the omnipresent God bursts through everywhere” in nature.

 More and more people today, however, are quite removed from nature.
 Living in cities and in suburbs, we see nature as Animal Planet, or the dog barking across the street, or the lone tree along the sidewalk that gets in the way.
-Nature is recreation—a grassy field to play on, a lake to stroll by, something beautiful to admire, a place to go for serenity.
+Nature is recreation—a grassy field to play on, a lake to stroll by, beautiful scenery to admire, a place to go for serenity.

 We have thus lost sight of the fact that our very existence depends on nature.
 Take rain.
 To the average city-dweller, rain has little bearing on day-to-day life; in fact, it’s often an inconvenience.
 But to the farmer, rain is life.
 It nourishes his crops and the pastures on which his herds graze.
 The farmer sees nature, and all its component parts, for what it ultimately is: the complex, interconnected, vitally important machine that sustains life!